roboll/helmfile/README.md

 like rollback, history, and so on?
 This section is for you!

-The combination of `hooks` and [helmify-kustomize](https://gist.github.com/mumoshu/f9d0bd98e0eb77f636f79fc2fb130690) enables you to integrate [kustomize](https://github.com/kubernetes-sigs/kustomize) into helmfle.
+The combination of `hooks` and [helmify-kustomize](https://gist.github.com/mumoshu/f9d0bd98e0eb77f636f79fc2fb130690) enables you to integrate [kustomize](https://github.com/kubernetes-sigs/kustomize) into Helmfile.

 That is, you can use `kustommize` to build a local helm chart from a kustomize overlay.